kim-mac/mini-gradient-clone/README.md

-# Decentralized AI Inference Network
+# Decentralized AI Inference Network.

 A production-style prototype of a **decentralized peer‑to‑peer AI inference system** inspired by Gradient, Bittensor, and Gensyn.